 The lifestyle of history's pirates has made them the focus of much amusement, including books, movies, and of course, video games.
 Pirates were known to sail the world's oceans, taking what goods they pleased, commandeering ships, and living luxurious lives.
 Pirates are rarely tied to any government, and do not pick favorites in their plundering.
 They also drink a lot of rum.

-The pirates who inspire much of the imagery and lore we see today were the Spanish pirates of the Caribbean.
+Pirates who have inspired much of the imagery and lore we see today were the Spanish pirates of the Caribbean.
 One of the most famous pirates of all time, Blackbeard, was among these pirates.
 These pirates sailed the Caribbean, plundering land masses in the area.
+Another source for the imagery of pirates today comes from the Barbary pirates of the Mediterranean.
+A famous pirate among them, Barbarossa/Redbeard, was known for his prosphetic arm, while another, Rahmah ibn Jabir, was known for his eye-patch.
+In modern times, some of the best known pirates are the Somali pirates operating around the Gulf of Aden.

 Thanks to their lifestyle, pirates were a great candidate for video games.
 Who doesn't want to raid ships, kill sailors, and sell all of the loot?
 Pirate themed games come in all shapes and sizes, from adventure games like Monkey Island, to simulation games like Pirates!, strategy games like Age of Booty, and even puzzle games like Zack and Wiki.
 Stealing and selling goods, swordfighting, plundering, raiding ships, and drinking rum are among the various pirate activities to be found in these, and other games.
 Though there is good source material for a pirate themed action game, to date, the only pirate action games have been licensed titles, such as Cutthroat Island.